Services

 Poor example: I am going to create more awareness for "safety" at our facility.

-Good example: I am going to develop a one-page monthly newsletter of safety information and have supervisors distribute it to all employees. (suggestion: use the top down method and subscribe to the DOT Doctor's Newsletter.
-Then use information from our monthly newsletter to cut and paste into yours).
+Suggestion: use the top down method and subscribe to the DOT Doctor's Newsletter.
+Then use this information from our monthly newsletter to cut and paste into yours.

 The DOT Doctor offers the following Safety Management services: